jjhampton/documents/mentorship/GUIDEBOOK.md

 ## **Background of Operation Code**

 Operation Code is on a mission to help the military community learn software development, enter the tech industry, and code the future!
-Our Mentorship Program connects members of the military community with tech industry professionals, for lifelong learning.
-Working together in our online community, you can select any programming skillset / tech stack of your choice, including:
+Our Mentorship Program connects members of the military community with tech industry professionals for lifelong learning.
+Working together in our online community, you can select any programming skillset(s) / stack(s) of your choice, including:

-* Web Development
+* Web Development:
- * Ruby/Rails
+  * Ruby on Rails
   * Python
   * Node.js
   * Front-end Javascript
   * HTML/CSS

-* Mobile Development
+* Mobile Development:
+  * Android
+  * iOS

- * Java (Android)
+* General Purpose:
- * Objective C and Swift (iOS)

   * C, C++
   * C# / .NET
+  * Java
+  * Objective C
+  * Swift

 ## **Statement of Purpose**